Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Methodology

 \subsubsection{Sparse-View Human-Object Contact Prediction}

 Directly compositing Gaussians (as in Sec.~\ref{sec:composed_gaussian_splatting}) may lead to physically implausible interactions at human-object contact regions.
-Optimizing this issue for rendering HOIs requires first identifying the location of human-object contact regions.
+However, enforcing physical constraints globally is computationally prohibitive, as it would necessitate calculating signed distance fields (SDF) for all dynamic Gaussians at every iteration.
+To ensure optimization feasibility, our strategy is to first efficiently identify the specific human-object contact regions.
+By doing so, we focus the subsequent physical optimization only on the relevant subset of primitives, avoiding expensive global queries.
 To this end, we propose a sparse-view contact prediction module, which is illustrated in Fig.~\ref{fig:sparse_view_contact_prediction}.